Deconstruction & Catalysis

-Biomass is naturally resistant to chemical or biological deconstruction pathways due to the presence of lignin, which stabilizes biomass structures.
-Overcoming “biomass recalcitrance” is essential to the success of biomass deconstruction and subsequent unit operations.
+Biomass is naturally resistant to chemical or biological deconstruction pathways.
+Overcoming this recalcitrance is essential for successful deconstruction and subsequent unit operations.

 Pretreatment and saccharification are the two major processes in deconstruction.
-Pretreatments are designed to alter the physical and chemical characteristics of biomass and greatly impact downstream operations, including saccharification and fermentation.
-Saccharification converts sugars from polymeric to monomeric and/or dimeric form.
+Pretreatment alters the physical and chemical characteristics of biomass, impacting later stages such as saccharification and fermentation.
+Saccharification converts sugars from polymeric to simpler monomeric or dimeric forms.

 Our efforts extend beyond conventional feedstocks such as corn stover, switchgrass, sorghum, and woody biomass.
 We also investigate various waste streams such as organic waste and plastics.